jasonrohrer/CastleDoctrine/documentation/Readme.txt

 The mouse is used for almost all actions in the game, except for:

-Moving your character:   Arrow keys, W A S D keys, or I J K L keys.
+Moving your character:   Arrow keys or W A S D keys.

 If the movement keys are not comfortable on your keyboard, edit